 Insurance statistics show that the two most common times of the year for barn fires are summer and winter.
 Summer fires are often the result of electrical storms or spontaneous combustion of hot hay.
 Winter fires are caused by appliances, rodents chewing through wires, or the accumulation of dust and cobwebs on electrical surfaces.
 Heating equipment is the leading cause of fires in barns with heat lamps as the leading heating equipment involved in these fires.

-If at all possible, hay, straw and other types of bedding should not be stored in the same building in which livestock is housed.
+If at all possible, hay, straw, and other types of bedding should not be stored in the same building in which livestock is housed.
 Care should be taken that these materials are not stored with machinery or near any type of electrical or heat source.
 Highly flammable materials may include:

-Accelerants – Accelerants are substances that increase the speed at which a fire spreads.
+Accelerants are substances that increase the speed at which a fire spreads.
 All accelerants are highly flammable or combustible, but not all highly flammable or combustible materials are accelerants.
 Accelerants must be stored in approved containers and properly labeled as such (plastic milk bottles do not qualify as approved containers for storing chemicals).
 An updated list of all chemicals on the farm should be maintained.
 The list should include the name of the chemical, date purchased, the quantity of the chemical, and the place of storage on the farm.
 This list should be kept in a safe, handy place such as a farm office (not in the building where the products are stored).
-In some states and municipalities an inventory and location of accelerants on the farm may need to be on file with local authorities and be just given to the fireperson in charge to aid the fire department in knowing what potential toxic fumes or explosions may result and how to most effectively contain the situation.
-Common accelrants include:
+In some states and municipalities an inventory and location of accelerants on the farm may need to be on file with local authorities and be given to the fireperson in charge to aid the fire department in knowing what potential toxic fumes or explosions may result and how to most effectively contain the situation.
+Common accelerants include:

 An ignition source is something that can cause an accelerant or flammable material to ignite or smolder.
 Examples of ignition sources are:

 Roadways and Farm Access